 stations and labs, seminar rooms and collaborative/peer learning laboratories,

-tutoring facilities, maker and group project spaces, videoconferencing capabilities
+tutoring facilities, group project spaces, videoconferencing capabilities

 and demonstration/presentation rooms.

 Jim Joseph, dean of the Madden School of Business at Le Moyne, helped the College secure the grant by galvanizing support for the QRC among the region’s business community.
 This led to dozens of companies lending their support.
 One firm was Oneida Air Systems, Inc., which has already committed to utilizing the resources of the QRC to improve the quantitative skills of its employees.

 “When we shared our vision for the QRC with businesses throughout the region,

 they immediately saw the competitive advantage this center will deliver,” said

 Joseph.
 “The 55 CEOs who signed the letter of support know what it takes to